kiranvad/kiranvad.github.io/_teaching/2023-winter-doe-uw.md

 ---

-I will teaching a new course on Design of Experiments in the Department of Chemical Engineering in the winter quarter.
+I will be teaching a new course on Design of Experiments in the Department of Chemical Engineering in the winter quarter.

 A tentative course description can be found [here](http://kiranvad.github.io/files/teaching/DOE/course_description.pdf).

 ### Schedule